ShengHangNB/Datasets/README.md

 Assignment mark: 50/50 <br>
 Final mark for this subject: 100/100

-## Infor in "31005-MLAssignment2.ipynb"
+## Description for "31005-MLAssignment2.ipynb"
-Three classes are defined to implement the decision tree C4.5 algorithm which are:
+To implement the decision tree C4.5 algorithm, I design three classes which are:

 Myutils: This class includes some math operation functions as follows: <br>